 Audrey Gaston becomes the first full-time African-American student, enrolling in Cumberland School of Law and graduating in 1970.
 In 1969, Elizabeth Sloan becomes the first African-American female to live on campus.
 She moved into Vail Hall and graduated in 1973.

-Purchased the London Study Centre, located in the heart of London; later renamed Daniel House in honor of the Daniel family.
-Samford has a nationally-recognized international studies program that spans six continents.
+The university purchased the London Study Centre, located in the heart of London and later renamed it the Daniel House in honor of the Daniel family.

-Samford attains ranking in the top 10 in its category by U.S. News & World Report, a position it retains to this day.
-More recently, Samford was recognized as the top university in the state of Alabama in rankings published by Forbes Inc., The Economist, and The Wall Street Journal/ Times Higher Education.
-Samford continues to be nationally-ranked for academics, affordability and value by numerous prestigious publications and rankings.
+Samford attains ranking in the top 10 in its category by U.S. News & World Report.
+Samford is recognized as the top-ranked university in Alabama in rankings published by Forbes Inc., The Economist and The Wall Street Journal.

-Samford begins competing in the storied NCAA Division I Southern Conference where it has accumulated 26 conference championships and has seen 20 athletes drafted into professional sports.
+Samford begins competing in the storied NCAA Division I Southern Conference where it has accumulated 35 conference championships and has seen many athletes drafted into professional sports.

 Samford announced the formation of the College of Health Sciences, incorporating the historic Moffett & Sanders School of Nursing and McWhorter School of Pharmacy with new Schools of Health Professions and Public Health.
 In 2016 the college moved into renovated facilities in the former Southern Progress Corporation headquarters purchased in 2014.

 The university adopted a comprehensive, updated campus master plan that will provide for the physical and academic needs of the university for several decades.
 The plan is being supported by a multiyear, $300 million fundraising campaign.